EmenstaNougat/ESP32-BlueJammer/README.md

 For this one, all you need is listed below:

 **Required:**
-- ESP32 Dev Module (such as ESP32-WROOM-32U, any ESP32 should work as long as it has the needed pins!)
+- ESP32 Dev Module (such as ESP32-WROOM-32U, any ESP32 should work as long as it has the needed pins, 38P is recommended!)
 - nRF24L01+PA+LNA (2x)

 **Additional:**